What’s the very best thing about being Irish? IrishCentral's global Irish community shares what it means to Irish on St. Patrick's Day.

 “I have a German last name but am actually three-quarters Irish (OK, I know I'm 100% American, you know what I mean).
-The best thing about being Irish are the stories of sacrifice all of my ancestors made so that I might live a good life here in the US.
-The stories are told over and over again and on St Paddy's Day the embellishments become historic.
+The best thing about being Irish is the stories of sacrifice all of my ancestors made so that I might live a good life here in the US.
+The stories are told over and over again and on St Paddy's Day, the embellishments become historic.
 March 17th is a day we all look forward to worldwide.
 A time to celebrate our Irish ancestry and ancestors, for the craic, dance, sing, listen to trad. and remember my mother Therese Ann Quinlan Huerter.
 That's the best thing about being Irish.”

 - Bob Huerter, 55, Omaha, Nebraska

 “The love of music and the singing and dancing that go along with it.
 While we tend to stress out too often, we love to laugh and most of us can talk to anybody.”